harshit-test-org/javascript-af-legacy/README.md

 ## Getting started

-This repository uses the monorepo method to mange several part of the application.
-You need [yarn](https://yarnpkg.com) installed as it manages the monorepo structure.
-Nothing else special needed.
+This repository uses the monorepo method to manage several parts of the application.
+You need [yarn](https://yarnpkg.com) installed.
+It manages the monorepo structure.

 1. Fork and Clone the repo
     ```sh